 Pro Tip: La Quinta Avenida is certainly a top attraction in Playa del Carmen, so keep in mind that during high season and on weekends, it gets very crowded.
 And because this street attracts a large number of tourists, prices at restaurants and bars will be higher compared to other areas of Playa Del Carmen.

-VISIT PARQUE FUNDADORES
+2. VISIT PARQUE LOS FUNDADORES

 If you’re heading into Playa Del Carmen from the airport by bus, Fundadores Park (or “Founding Fathers Park”) may be the first place you actually see once you arrive.
 This park is just outside of the ADO Bus Station on 5th Avenue.
 It’s a very nice place to just sit, relax, and just watch the world go by.